CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.48xlarge.md

 `cd /shared/build/openmpi_gcc/CMAQ_v54+/CCTM/scripts/`

-### Use lscpu
+### Use lscpu to verify number of cores

-Confirm that there are 96 processors on the c6a.48xlarge ec2 instance that was created with hyperthreading turned off.
+Verify that there are 96 cores on the c6a.48xlarge ec2 instance that was created with hyperthreading turned off.

 `lscpu`